CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.3.2 IS revision for federal authorities.txt

 #### DER.3.2.A22 Follow-up and initiation of follow-up [Information Security Officer (ISB)]

-The deviations noted in the IS audit report SHOULD be remedied within a reasonable time.
+The deviations noted in the IS audit report SHOULD be remedied in a reasonable time.
 The corrective actions to be performed SHOULD be documented with responsibilities, date of implementation and the respective status.
 The implementation SHOULD be tracked continuously and the implementation status should be updated.

 In principle, it should be checked whether additional IS revisions are necessary.
 The person responsible for the IS audit SHOULD adapt the rough and detailed planning to the IS audit.

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### DER.3.2.A23 Security Review of IS Auditors (CI)